 Since artists began marketing and selling their artwork on the internet, they have, unfortunately, become a target of worldwide scammers.

-Last year, it was brought to the Gallery’s attention that artists were being contacted and solicited to purchase an attendee list for something called “Light Space & Time Online Art Gallery 2019 Attendees List”.
+In 2019, it was brought to the Gallery’s attention that artists were being contacted and solicited to purchase an attendee list for something called “Light Space & Time Online Art Gallery 2019 Attendees List”.
 This was is not a legitimate email or event, nor was LST affiliated with any of the emails in any way.

 After several of our artists brought this scam to our attention, we posted a notice on the website, in our newsletter and on our social media to alert our artists to this scam.
 However, artists must be able to identify scammers on their own.